 Net primary production (NPP) is the net uptake of carbon from the atmosphere by plants through photosynthesis.
 NPP is expected to increase with concentration of atmospheric carbon dioxide $c_a$ .
-A simple parameterisation of this so-called fertilisation effect is 'Keeling's formula' for global NPP (Bacastow et al., 1973; Alexandrov et al., 2003):
+A simple parameterisation of this socalled fertilisation effect is "Keeling's formula" for global NPP (Bacastow et al., 1973; Alexandrov et al., 2003):

-15 NPP

-$$(c_a) = \text{NPP}0\left(1 + K_C \log \frac{c_a}{c{a0}}\right)$$
+$$NPP(c_a) = NPP_0 \left( 1 + K_C \log \frac{c_a}{c{a0}} \right).$$ (1)

-(1)

-Throughout this article, the subscript '0' denotes the value of the quantity at a pre-industrial equilibrium, and 'log' denotes natural logarithm.
-Keeling's formula incorporates all climate change-related effects on global NPP occurring simultaneously with carbon dioxide changes, for example, precipitation and temperature effects, in addition to fertilisation effects.
-The curvature of the log function represents limitations to NPP such as changing carbon-use efficiency (Körner, 2003) or nutrient limitations

-20 (Zaehle et al., 2010).
+Throughout this article, the subscript "0" denotes the value of the quantity at a pre-industrial equilibrium, and "log" denotes natural logarithm.
+Keeling's formula incorporates all climate-change-related effects on global NPP occurring simultaneously with carbon dioxide changes, for example, precipitation and temperature effects, in addition to fertilisation effects.
+The curvature of the log function represents limitations to NPP such as changing carbon-use efficiency (Körner, 2003) or nutrient limitations (Zaehle et al., 2010).
 Constant climate sensitivity is also a key assumption, otherwise the relative weight of climate and $CO_2$ effects on NPP would change.

 At the same time, carbon loss from the world's soils through respiration, R, is expected to increase at higher global mean surface temperature, $\Delta T$ .
-We approximate the net temperature response of global soil respiration using the Q10 formalism $R(\Delta T) = R_0 Q_R^{\Delta T/10} c_t/c{t0}$ (Xu and Shang, 2016), where $Q_R$ is the proportional increase in respiration for a 10 K temperature increase.
-We assume that pre-industrial soil respiration is balanced by pre-industrial net primary productivity, $R_0 = NPP_0$ .
+We approximate the net temperature response of global soil respiration using the $Q{10}$ formalism $R(\Delta T) = R_0 Q_R^{\Delta T/10} c_t/c{t0}$ (Xu and Shang, 2016), where $Q_R$ is the proportional increase in respiration for a 10 K temperature increase.
+We assume that preindustrial soil respiration is balanced by pre-industrial NPP, $R_0 = NPP_0$ .
 To avoid introducing multiple pools of carbon into the model, we also have to assume that global soil respiration is proportional to total land carbon (rather than soil carbon).
-Respiration in our model implicitly also includes other carbon-emitting processes such as wildfires or insect disturbances.
+Respiration in our model also implicitly includes other carbon-emitting processes such as wildfires or insect disturbances.